- Document checklist to apply for the Spouse visa UK

 In this time frame, you must physically come to the UK.
 Within 10 days of your first arrival, you will need to collect your Biometric Residence Permit.
 Failure to do so within this window will mean that you will need to apply for another 30-day entry permission permit again.

 However, once you have completed this process, you can legally live in the UK for 33 months before seeking an extension or renewal.
-If you apply for an extension to stay in the UK whilst in the country, your leave can be extended for another 30 months.
+If you apply for an extension for leave to remain in the UK whilst in the country, your leave to remain can be extended for another 30 months.

-The UK Married Partner Visa can take anywhere between 2 to 12 weeks to be processed by the UK Government.
+The UK Spouse Visa processing time can take anywhere between 2 to 12 weeks to be processed by the UK Government.
 In some circumstances such as busy periods, this can be extended from three months to as long as six months.

 The UK immigration rules do not specify if you choose to spend your time in or out of the UK during your Spouse Visa.